 Research costs are expensed in the period incurred.
 Development costs are capitalized as an asset if certain criteria are satisfied.
-The costs incurred in the three months ended March 31, 2023 and 2022, respectively, did not satisfy the criteria to qualify them as development costs, and therefore were expensed.
+Costs incurred in the three months ended March 31, 2024 and 2023, respectively, did not satisfy the criteria to qualify them as development costs, and therefore were expensed.